gmawdo/graymamba/README.md

 ### Features (determines what is built into the binary)

-- Mandatory Backing Store, choose one of [ `rocksdb` | `redis` ]: Enables RocksDB or Redis as backing store for data shares (one of the two options must be chosen)
+- Mandatory Backing Store, choose one of [ `rocksdb_store` | `redis_store` ]: Enables RocksDB or Redis as backing store for data shares (one of the two options must be chosen)
 - Mandatory irrefutable_audit, choose one of [ `merkle_audit` | `az_audit` ]: Enables irrefutable audit logs for files and directories.
-Merkle audit writes to a merkle tree in a RocksDB, AZ_Audit writes to ALeph Zero custom blockchain.
+Merkle audit writes to a merkle tree in a RocksDB, AZ audit writes to Aleph Zero custom blockchain.
 - Optional `compressed_store`: Enables compressed shares (if not specified then works uncompresed with reduced performance but greater traceability

 RocksDB is built-in to the filesystem if chosen.
 If Redis is the store of choice, then it will need to be installed and running on the machine.